 About the Major

-The following courses and requirements are recommended for those pursuing the Master of Science in Environmental Engineering program.
-See more in the course catalog.
+The following courses and requirements are recommended for those pursuing the Master of Science in environmental engineering program.

 - CE 615 | Graduate Thesis in Engineering